 Meaning and History

 UBS began as a small bank in northern Switzerland (1862), organized by 13 firms to finance industrial enterprises.
-Its active development started after creating a coalition of private institutions in the 1890s.
+Its active development began after the creation of a coalition of private institutions in the 1890s.
 Twelve years after merging with Swiss Bank Corporation (1998), UBS entered the top 30 most significant banks in the world (2011).

-The logo of the conglomerate appeared immediately after the merger and has not changed since.
+The conglomerate’s logo appeared immediately after the merger and has not changed since.

 What is UBS?